DivineDarshan/chat-n-game-room/README.md

 This project is licensed under the MIT License.

 ## Contact 🤳
-If you have any questions or suggestions, please feel free to contact me at vedantsinggh@gmail.com.
+If you have any questions or suggestions, please feel free to contact us at vedantsinggh@gmail.com or solankidarshan0321@gmail.com
 Thank you for your interest in this project!